Adia Barnes: Coaching

+Arizona

 Barnes was approached by her Arizona coach Joan Bonvicini to see if she was interested in coaching.
 At the time, Barnes was still actively playing for the Storm, and turned down the opportunity.
 However, she enjoyed working at camps, so when the new head coach of the University of Washington, Kevin McGuff, asked her in 2011 to consider coaching, he was able to persuade her, and she joined the Huskies as an assistant coach.
 Barnes was named head women's basketball coach at the University of Arizona on April 4, 2016.

 After a fairly rough start to her coaching career, Barnes entered her third season with the Wildcats, with high hopes.
 The team began the year 12–1, but ultimately struggled when it came to Pac-12 conference play.
 After finishing the regular season with 17 wins, their most in the regular season since 2010–11, Arizona entered the conference tournament as the No. 8 seed, knocking off USC to begin tournament play.
 The Wildcats would finish the year 18–13, before ultimately being selected for the Women's National Invitation Tournament.

 The Wildcats guided by Barnes, would make it to the WNIT Final, knocking off Northwestern to become the 2019 WNIT Champions.

 The Wildcats beat Indiana in 2021 to reach the school's first ever Final Four.

 On April 2, 2021, the Wildcats beat the University of Connecticut Huskies to reach the school's first NCAA tournament championship game.